justinwhall/littlebot-invoices/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create and send estimates andinvoices for you business.
+Easily create and send estimates and invoices for you business.

 == Description ==

-Easily create and send estimates andinvoices for you business.
+Easily create and send estimates and invoices for you business.

 == Installation ==